-When Should You Seek Treatment for An Ankle Ligament Tear?
+When To Seek Treatment for An Ankle Ligament Tear

 A good rule of thumb for an ankle sprain is to follow at-home treatment advice for two to three weeks.
 If the symptoms of pain, swelling and bruising haven’t reduced or you experience ongoing instability after the injury, you should get in touch with a specialist.

 You twist your ankle – perhaps doing something as innocuous as stepping off a kerb, perhaps running on uneven ground or in the middle of a game of football – and feel instant pain.
 A cursory search on the internet will tell you that you should treat a sprained ankle with an ice pack, anti-inflammatories like ibuprofen and keeping your foot elevated to reduce pain and swelling.
 You may also be a fan of arnica to reduce the bruising.